Brian Littleproud

-Brian George Littleproud (born 25 June 1941) is a former Australian politician.
+Brian George Littleproud (born 25 June 1941) is an Australian former politician.
 He was a National Party member of the Legislative Assembly of Queensland from 1983 to 2001, representing Condamine until 1992 and Western Downs thereafter.

 Littleproud was born in Chinchilla, Queensland, and was a teacher and farmer before becoming involved in politics.
 Elected during the Bjelke-Petersen National Party government, he was a backbencher until December 1987, when he became Minister for Education, Youth and Sport.
 Following Labor's win at the 1989 state election, he remained on the National Party's front bench and was Deputy Leader from 1991 to 1992.
 Following the Coalition's return to government in 1996, he became Minister for Environment, serving until 1998 when Labor returned to office.
 Littleproud retired in 2001.

-His son, David Littleproud, is the federal leader of the National Party since 2022.
+His son, David Littleproud, was the federal leader of the National Party from 2022 to 2026.